ucladevx/Bmaps-Backend/sphinx/README.md

 - Single-time generation of documentation
   - `make html`
   - Overwrites current `_build/` folder
+  - To update GitHub Pages documentation do `make docs`
 - Sphinx Autobuild for continuous building of documentation
   - `sphinx-autobuild . ./_build/html` from `Mappening-Backend/docs/`
   - Navigate to `http://127.0.0.1:8000/`